yogidevendra/docs/docs/dtgateway_api.md

     {"type":"subscribeNumSubscribers", "topic":"{topic}"}

-### Subscribing to the number of subscribers of a topic
+### Unsubscribing from the number of subscribers of a topic

     {"type":"unsubscribeNumSubscribers", "topic":"{topic}"}